rawhasan/wordpress-nginx-kit-enhanced/OPTIMIZATIONS-FROM-GUIDE.md

 ### Strict Transport Security
 Although your site is configured to only handle HTTPS traffic via your SSL certificate from Let’s Encrypt, it still allows the client to attempt further HTTP connections.
 Adding the `Strict-Transport-Security` header to the server response will ensure all future connections enforce HTTPS. (✔️ Uncommented the subdomain option in `global/server/ssl.conf`).

 Now let’s update our SSL configuration as per the recommendations of Mozilla’s SSL Configuration Generator on the “Intermediate” setting.
-Find the `ssl_protocols` directive and replace that line with the following three lines:
+Find the `ssl_protocols` directive and replace that line with the following three lines: (✔️ Already available in `global/server/ssl.conf`)

 ```
 ssl_protocols TLSv1.2 TLSv1.3;